Explains anger, giving practical suggestions for what you can do and where you can go for support. Also includes advice for friends and family.

 We are all responsible for our own actions, so ultimately it will be up to them to learn how to manage and express their anger appropriately.
-But there are still lots of things you can do to help support them.
+But there are still lots of things you can do to help support them:

 "The worst thing is for people to tell me to calm down or say that whatever caused my anger doesn't matter.
-People listening and accepting my feelings (even if my anger seems unprecedented) helps the most.
+People listening and accepting my feelings (even if my anger seems unprecedented) helps the most."

 Just because someone seems very angry, it doesn't necessarily mean that they will become violent or abusive.
 But if this does happen, the most important thing is to make sure that you are safe.

-I need [my family] to speak to me honestly but remain understanding.
-We have code words that we all can use when I'm either being unreasonable or when I feel like I might lash out.
+"I need my family to speak to me honestly but remain understanding.
+We have code words that we all can use when I'm either being unreasonable or when I feel like I might lash out."

-This information was published in February 2016.
-We will revise it in 2019.
+This information was published in July 2018.
+We will revise it in 2021.